Edwin Brockholst Livingston: Early life

-Livingston was born on August 17, 1852 in New York City.
-He was the son of Jasper Livingston and Mary (née Shuttleworth) Livingston (1818–1890).
-His grandfather was Jasper Hall Livingston (1780–1835) from Jamaica (a descendant from Philip "the signer") who had married Eliza Livingston (1786–1860), the daughter of judge Henry Brockholst Livingston from his first marriage to Catherine Keteltas.
+Livingston was born on August 17, 1852, in New York City.
+He was the son of Jasper Livingston and Mary (née Shuttleworth) Livingston.
+His grandfather was Jasper Hall Livingston from Jamaica (a descendant from Philip "the signer") who had married Eliza Livingston, the daughter of judge Henry Brockholst Livingston from his first marriage to Catherine Keteltas.

 Career

 Edwin Brockholst Livingston was a shipping insurance broker living in London.

-The first publication of Edwin’s research (privately printed in 1887) was limited to the early history of the family in Scotland.
+The first publication of Edwin's research (privately printed in 1887) was limited to the early history of the family in Scotland.
 It was titled: The Livingstons of Callendar, and their Principal Cadets - a Family History, revised and republished in 1921.
 Edwin continued his research, corresponding widely including an exchange of letters with Theodore Roosevelt.

 In 1910, Edwin published the next edition of his work titled: The Livingstons of Livingston Manor: being the history of that branch of the Scottish house of Callendar which settled in the English province of New York during the reign of Charles the Second; and also including an account of Robert Livingston of Albany, "The Nephew," a settler in the same province, and his principal descendants.
 In 1920, he published The Livingstons of Callendar and their Principal Cadets: the History of an Old Stirlingshire Family.

-Edwin’s final publication was in 1927 titled: The Captain of Stirling Castle James Livingston, in collaboration with James Livingston.
+Edwin's final publication was in 1927 titled: The Captain of Stirling Castle James Livingston, in collaboration with James Livingston.

 Personal life

-On October 5, 1875, Edwin married Alice Mary Power (b.
-1850) in Mannheim, Baden-Württemberg.
-She was the daughter of Irish politician Maurice Power (1811–1870), who served as a Member of Parliament for Cork and the Lieutenant General for St Lucia, and Catherine (née Livingston) Power (b.
+On October 5, 1875, Edwin married Alice Mary Power (1850-1926) in Mannheim, Baden-Württemberg.
+She was the daughter of Irish politician Maurice Power (1811–1870), who served as a Member of Parliament for County Cork and the Lieutenant General for St Lucia, and Catherine (née Livingston) Power (b.
 1815).
 Through her mother, Alice was a granddaughter of Judge Livingston.
 Together, they were the parents of: